 For women, acupuncture is an alternative therapy that may help with fertility in women.
 Read my article on Acupuncture for Fertility.

 Maca may help ease anxiety and depression in postmenopausal women, according to a 2008 study from the journal Menopause.
 For the study, 14 postmenopausal women took 3.5 grams of powdered maca for six weeks and then took a matching placebo for another six weeks.
 Study results showed that maca helped reduce anxiety and depression, as well as improve sexual function.

 Proponents claim that maca may help with these health concerns:

 - sexual dysfunction in women

-- sexual dysfunction in men (including erectile dysfunction)
+- sexual dysfunction in men (including erectile dysfunction

 Although preliminary findings from animal-based studies indicate that maca may help improve endurance, there is currently a lack of scientific support for the claim that maca can help boost energy and fight fatigue.

+Maca is also said to aid in the treatment of cancer.
 To date, there is no evidence that maca can help treat cancer.